andypeel/katacoda-scenarios/build-a-ReactJS-UI/step6.md

 Click this link to take a peek at it: https://aim.incubation.tech/cats

-The next step is to call this API endpoint to get a list of cats, and update our fron-end to use that data, instead of the mocked data.
+The next step is to call this API endpoint to get a list of cats, and update our front-end to use that data, instead of the mocked data we used before.

-The mocked data helped us build out the front-end without needing the API.
-Now it's time to plug in the API.
+*The mocked data helped us build out the front-end without needing the API.
+Now it's time to plug in the API.*

 Replace this block of code: